 It may be that you have become a compulsive shopper, addicted to shopping in the same way you can be addicted to smoking and drinking.

-Compulsive shopping and impulse buying are often symptoms of something else going on.
+A shopping addiction and impulse shopping are often symptoms of something else going on.

 Stop Shopping And Save Money